squarewave24/til/javascript/ES6 Cheat Sheet.md

 ## let vs var ##

-let = block scope. enforces a stylistic pattern of local scoping within a function. let also creates a new instance in each iteration of a for loop
+let = block scope. enforces a stylistic pattern of local scoping within a function. let also creates a new instance in each iteration of a for loop.<br />
+globally defined let does not attach to window object.

 var = variable to be used within entire scope of a X (function, window etc)

+redeclaration: assuming strict mode var will let you redeclare, but let will not.

 ## const ##
 assignment that cannot be re-assigned.